tesseract97/slow_prototype/README.md

 - get_databases.sh
 (returns all databases within the container)

+- get_database.sh
+(takes the database name and returns database information)

+- create_database.sh
+(takes a database name and creates a database within the container)

+- remove_database.sh
+(takes a database name and removes that database within the container)

+- insert_data.sh
+(takes timestamp, temperature, and pressure and inserts into the database in use)

+- remove_data.sh
+(takes timestamp and removes data point at that timestamp)

+- create_design_doc.sh
+(takes two parameters that specify the name of the design doc and a string that gives a view function to create a design doc with specified name and a view called "first_view" that's linked to the inputted function.

+- remove_design_doc.sh
+(takes the \_id of the design_doc and deletes it from the database)

 - use_view.sh
-(takes two parameters that specify the selected view and then returns database specified by the view)
+(takes two parameters that specify the selected view and then returns data specified by the view)

 **Parameter Use**